 We start out gently...
 Assume we have these controls on a form.
-We want to be able to type stuff in Edit1 (TEdit) and have it reflected in Edit2 (TEdit), Button1 and reflected in Edit1 (which in turn further reflects to Button1 and Label1 as already mentioned).
+We want to be able to type stuff in Edit1 (TEdit) and have it reflected in Edit2 (TEdit), Button1 and want to be able to type stuff in Edit2 and have it reflected in Edit1 (which in turn further reflects to Button1 and Label1 as already mentioned).
 A simple binding case.. but fairly complex in an event driven binding context.
-This is the code needed to bind: